-DISH, the cable TV provider, is signing up customers for its new 5G wireless network, but there is no guarantee when its network will be ready across the entire country.
+DISH Network, the satellite TV provider, is signing up customers for its new 5G wireless network, but there is no guarantee when its network will be ready across the entire country.

-The company announced that the first location will be in Las Vegas by the end of this summer.
+The company announced that the first location will be in Las Vegas and launched May 2022.
 Dish also hopes to expand its coverage to 70% of the U.S. population by June 2023.

 Interested customers can sign up for Dish’s newsletter in order to receive notifications about when Dish will be serviceable in their area.
 Customers can input their email, ZIP code and phone number (optional) through Dish’s new website called Project Genesis.
 Just click the “request access” button on the website page.

 As Dish continues to develop its own 5G network, it is able to provide 4G and 5G service by partnering with other wireless carriers.
-On July 19 2021, for instance, Dish signed an agreement with AT&T that allows Dish to use AT&T’s 4G and 5G network.
+In July 2021, for instance, Dish signed an agreement with AT&T that allows Dish to use AT&T’s 4G and 5G network.

 The deal will cost Dish $5 billion and last for 10 years.
 Under the agreement, AT&T will also be able to deploy some of Dish’s wireless spectrum, the radio waves required for operating a mobile network.
 Any of Dish’s wireless spectrum that is deployed will be available for use by Dish customers via the AT&T network and by AT&T customers for a select amount of time.

 Dish will be able to operate all of its mobile brands through AT&T’s network.
 These mobile brands include Boost Mobile, Ting and Republic Wireless, but can include any new brands Dish launches as well.